killdream/dominatrix/README.md

 ## Tests

-You can run all tests using Mocha:
+You can run all tests using Mocha (you'll also need PhantomJS):

     $ npm test

+You can run tests on a browser by just running `npm run pretest` and loading `test/browser/tests.html` in a browser.

 ## Licence